MERMAID: Memory-Enhanced Retrieval and Reasoning with Multi-Agent Iterative Knowledge Grounding for Veracity Assessment: Introduction

 \section{Introduction}

-Veracity assessment aims to assess the veracity of claims disseminated in online content, a task that is increasingly crucial in today’s era of information overload~\cite{lazer2018science, guo2022survey, augenstein2024factuality}.
+Veracity assessment aims to check the veracity of claims disseminated in online content, a task that is increasingly crucial in today’s era of information overload~\cite{lazer2018science, guo2022survey, augenstein2024factuality}.
 However, veracity assessment is a labor-intensive and time-consuming task that requires retrieving relevant evidence and verifying claims based on that information~\cite{nakov2021automated}.
 Consequently, this has motivated significant research into automated veracity assessment systems.

-Early research focused on verifying claims from static datasets containing simple claims and the pre-annotated evidence corpus~\cite{thorne2018fever, zhou2019gear, schuster2021get, jin2022towards}.
-Such setups captured only superficial linguistic patterns and failed to model the semantic complexity and implicit meanings conveyed by real-world claims.
-In response, a series of studies have made some advances in tackling verification tasks for complex claims.
-These methods encompass claim decomposition (or sub-question generation), external evidence retrieval, and reasoning result integration~\cite{chen2022combating, ousidhoum2022varifocal, pan2023fact}.
-Subsequently, leveraging the reasoning capabilities of large language models (LLMs), recent work develops more flexible and effective verification pipelines~\cite{ wang2023explainable, chern2023factool, zhao2024pacar}.
-Building on this paradigm, several notable studies use LLMs to develop agent frameworks for fact-checking.
-For instance, \citet{xie2025fire} and \citet{ma2025local} introduce LLM-based agents capable of conducting multi-turn searches and performing more advanced reasoning processes to verify complex claims.
+Recent advances in language models, particularly their reasoning and agentic capabilities, have created new opportunities for automating veracity assessment.
+Existing methods typically comprise three components: claim decomposition (or sub-question generation), external evidence retrieval, and reasoning result integration~\cite{chen2022combating, ousidhoum2022varifocal, pan2023fact, wang2023explainable, chern2023factool}.
+Building on this paradigm, several notable studies use LLMs to develop agent frameworks for veracity assessment.
+For instance, \citet{zhao2024pacar} leverage the planning capabilities of LLMs to formulate a verification plan before conducting fact-checking. \citet{xie2025fire} and \citet{ma2025local} introduce LLM-based agents capable of conducting multi-turn searches and performing more advanced reasoning processes to verify complex claims.